I don’t know about you, but I grew up with those dye kits for Easter Eggs that always left a little to be desired in terms of design and color.

 Start with hard-boiled eggs.
 I’m a huge fan of making mine in my Mealthy, but you can make them whatever way you typically make hard-boiled eggs.

-Don’t rinse the vinegar off when the two minutes is up!
+Don’t rinse the vinegar off when the two minutes are up!
 Just place on a paper towel and gently blot.

 I found that I needed fewer drops of blue, but more of the lime green to get a good look.
 If I had used too much blue, it would have drowned out the other colors.